 1829 – On February 9th, the first issue of the Launceston Advertiser went on sale.
 The proprietor was John Pascoe Fawkner.

-1838 – Franklin House is built by convicts, for Britton James, a brewer, at Franklin Village.
+1838 – Franklin House is built by convicts for Britton Jones, an ex-convict brewer, at Franklin Village.

-1840 – Thousands of enterprising people begin migrating to the mainland, and the new colony of New Zealand seeking work, or fortune in the goldfields.
+1840 – Thousands of enterprising people begin migrating to the mainland, and the new colony of New Zealand, seeking work.
 Tasmania enters a depression due to economic issues and manpower shortages that continues for 40 years.

 1842 – St John’s Square Chapel is built, (now known as Milton Hall).
 The Launceston Examiner is founded by James Aikenhead.
 The Examiner is Australia’s third oldest surviving newspaper.
 The Launceston Mechanics’ Institute is founded.